Skip to content

 24 rates.
 One state.

 Maryland has 24 distinct local jurisdictions (23 counties plus Baltimore City), each setting its own income tax rate.
-Most populous counties charge the maximum 3.20%: Baltimore City, Montgomery County, Prince George's County, Howard County, and Baltimore County are all at the ceiling.
+The 2025 Budget Reconciliation and Financing Act raised the maximum county rate from 3.20% to 3.30%, effective for tax years beginning after 31 December 2025; for 2026, Kent County and Dorchester County sit at the new 3.30% ceiling.
+Most other populous jurisdictions charge 3.20%: Baltimore City, Montgomery County, Prince George's County, Howard County, and Baltimore County.
 Worcester County, on the Eastern Shore, has the lowest at 2.25%.
 Anne Arundel and Frederick counties use progressive schedules that vary by income level.

 The county rate applies to where the employee lives.
 A Baltimore City resident working remotely for a company headquartered in New York still owes 3.20% county tax, withheld by whoever is their employer of record.
 For employers hiring across Maryland, you'll encounter multiple rates within a single payroll run.

 Employers must collect county residence information via Form MW507.
-Without a completed MW507 on file, Maryland law requires withholding at the maximum county rate; the Comptroller's 2026 withholding tables use 3.30% as the conservative default for employees with no county information on file.
-That 3.30% is a withholding proxy, not a statutory county rate (the actual ceiling is 3.20%).
-Source: LegalClarity, Maryland Tax Withholding Guide 2026.
+Without a completed MW507 on file, Maryland law requires withholding at the maximum county rate; the Comptroller's 2026 withholding tables default to 3.30% for employees with no county information on file.
+That 3.30% is now both the statutory ceiling and the default: the maximum county rate rose from 3.20% to 3.30% for tax years beginning after 31 December 2025.
+Source: Comptroller of Maryland, 2026 State and Local Income Tax Withholding Information.

 How does Maryland employer withholding work?